Skip to content

 Multi-Model PipelinesChain models with PIPELINE and /upstream transport — Google Sheets are for external I/O at the edges, not intra-run transport

-list_data_sourcesDiscover linked sheets and their source_name for write-back
+list_data_sourcesDiscover connected sheets and their source_name for write-back

 modify_gsheet_structureUnified structure tool (ensure tab, insert/delete rows)